CHC52021 Diploma of Community Services (Case Management, Child, Youth and Family Welfare)

 The requirements for this course are:

-Pre-Training Review & Language, Literacy and Numeracy Assessment;
+Language, Literacy and Numeracy Assessment

 Classes for this course are held at a variety of times and locations to be convenient and flexible for today’s busy schedules.
-All our students have face-to-face class and online learning resources are available to them.
-Students can submit assessments online, which is available 24/7 and this minimises the time lapse between submissions, marking and feedback.
-This being a Diploma qualification, all students are expected to be conversant with computers, and hence assignments and reading resources will all be uploaded online.
-Students are able to use computers at JTI if they have no computer access at home, but is advisable every student possess a computer.
+All our students have both face-to-face and online learning available to them.
+Students are to submit assessments online, which is available 24/7 and this minimises the time lapse between submissions, marking and feedback.
 We encourage our students to take full advantage of our e-learning for studying and submitting assignments.
 Classes are held regularly at various campuses in Melbourne.
-Students undertaking online option must attend mandatory simulation sessions, First aid and work placements face to face.Online students must also attend weekly online sessions with a JTI trainer and must be able to identify themselves to the trainer during these online sessions.
+Students undertaking online option must attend mandatory simulation sessions, first aid and work placements face to face.
+Online students must also attend weekly online sessions with a JTI trainer and must be able to identify themselves to the trainer during these online sessions.

 Modes of delivery